NEW FOR 2015:

 In addition, the Equus includes concierge service, where the dealer will pick up the car when servicing is required and leave a loaner vehicle, and an iPad with Equus application that also has the owner’s manual in the device.

-The Equus rides on a stretched-out version of the Hyundai Genesis’ rear-drive platform.
-All models ride on air suspension, which, for 2015 has been tweaked to offer a firmer Sport mode, a cushier Normal mode, and an all-new Snow mode.
-Power comes courtesy Hyundai’s “Tau” direct-injected 5.0-litre V8 paired to an eight-speed automatic transmission.
+The Equus rides on a lengthened version of the outgoing Genesis’ platform and comes standard with three-mode air suspension.
+Powering the Equus is a direct-injected 5.0-litre V8 paired to an eight-speed automatic transmission.
 Unfortunately, unlike most of its rivals, the Equus is rear-drive only.
 Two trims are available: Signature and Ultimate.

 Features on the Signature include 19-inch alloy wheels, air suspension with continuous damping control, proximity key with push-button start, tri-zone climate control, leather-wrapped dashboard, wood trim, premium leather upholstery, suede cloth headliner, 12-way power adjustable driver’s seat, 10-way power adjustable front passenger seat, heated and ventilated front seats, memory for seat, mirror and steering wheel, heated leather and wood-trimmed steering wheel, power tilt and telescoping steering column, AM/FM/CD/DVD and satellite radio, 17-speaker Lexicon sound system, 9.2-inch display audio system with navigation, trip computer, iPod and USB port, Bluetooth, front and rear parking sensors, reverse camera, cross-traffic alert, lane-departure warning, blind-spot warning, radar cruise control with stop-and-go assist, 7.0-inch TFT instrument cluster display, rain-sensing wipers, wiper de-icer, humidity sensor, laminated glass, sunroof, illuminated scuff plates, electronic parking brake, adaptive bi-xenon headlamps with LED turn signals, LED fog lights, power-folding auto-dimming mirrors with integrated turn signals, dual exhaust, and premium floor mats.